mosaicml/composer/docs/source/notes/early_stopping.rst

 Each Evaluator object is marked with a ``label`` field for logging, and a ``metric_names`` field that accepts a list of metric names.
 These can be provided to the callbacks above to indiciate which metric to monitor.

-In the example below, the callback will monitor the `Accuracy` metric in the dataloader marked `eval_dataset1`.`
+In the example below, the callback will monitor the `MulticlassAccuracy` metric in the dataloader marked `eval_dataset1`.`

 .. testsetup::